Skip to content

 x_{k+1} = (x_k + N / x_k) / 2, started from a power-of-2 overestimate so the sequence decreases monotonically.
 Converges quadratically.

-At wide tiers the per-iteration divide routes through limbs_divmod_dispatch_u64, i.e. Knuth Algorithm D with the MG 2-by-1 q̂ reciprocal.
+At wide tiers the per-iteration divide routes through div_knuth dispatch, i.e. Knuth Algorithm D with the MG 2-by-1 q̂ reciprocal.
 Earlier versions used the const-context limbs_divmod_u64 shift-subtract path here, which made wide-tier sqrt 24–92× slower than necessary; swapping to the runtime dispatcher closes that gap completely.
 D38 keeps its hand-tuned isqrt_256 because the 256-bit specialisation out-paces the generic path at single-limb scales.

 Further reading: